Ben Hebert

-Benjamin "Ben" Hebert (born March 16, 1983) is a Canadian curler, a Vancouver 2010 Winter Olympic gold medallist, 2008 and 2016 World Champion, and Five time Brier Champion from Chestermere, Alberta.
+Benjamin Hebert (born March 16, 1983) is a Canadian curler, 2010 Winter Olympics and 2026 Winter Olympics gold medallist, 2008 and 2016 World Champion, and Five time Brier Champion from Chestermere, Alberta.
 He currently plays lead on Team Brad Jacobs.

 In 2019, Hebert was named the greatest Canadian male lead in history in a TSN poll of broadcasters, reporters and top curlers.

 Career

 Juniors

 Hebert, from Regina, Saskatchewan, began curling during his school years.
 In 1998, he led his high school team to compete in the finals for the city of Regina, ultimately losing to the group from Campbell Collegiate.

-He played lead for Pat Simmons from 2003 to 2006, where he played in two Briers for Saskatchewan (2005 & 2006).
-The team finished 6-5 and 5-6 respectively.
-Hebert was also the 5th player on Team Canada, skipped by Steve Laycock, which won the World Junior Curling Championships in 2003.
+Hebert was also the 5th player on Team Canada, skipped by Steve Laycock, which won the 2003 World Junior Curling Championships.

 Mens

+Team Simmons (2003–2006)

+Hebert started his men's career in his home province of Saskatchewan, where he played lead for Pat Simmons.
+They would notably win 2 SaskTel Tankard titles and represented Saskatchewan in two Briers (2005 & 2006).
+The team finished 6–5 and 5–6 respectively.